AvroraPolnareff/artemisrgb-nix/README.md

 ## Flake structure
 - The "unwrapped" version of Artemis, without any plugins, in `artemisrgb-unwrapped` derivation
-- All of the builtin plugins in `artemis-plugins` derivation
+- All of the builtin plugins in `artemisrgb-plugins` derivation
 - Plugins and the app together in `artemisrgb` derivation

 ## How to install